Search engine optimization (SEO) is finally getting the recognition it's due. According to Krish Kumar, COO at SEO leader BrightEdge:

 AI can improve its accuracy at speed and at scale, which both destroys the traditional, non-AI competition (human or machine) and unlocks entirely new capabilities.

-And AI is doing just that in SEO today.
+And AI is doing just that in search engine optimization today.

 How AI Is Used in SEO Today

-Artificial intelligence is used in a range of applications in SEO today.
+Artificial intelligence is used in a range of applications in SEO today across almost every search engine on Earth.

 Text and Voice Search

 Your favorite search engine relies on artificial intelligence to provide relevant results for your queries.
-Search engines use sophisticated AI, machine learning, and deep learning to process searches, then predict which results will satisfy any given search.
-As any SEO expert following Google algorithm updates knows, search engines don’t reveal exactly how their AI systems work, but do give clues.
+Search engines use sophisticated AI, machine learning, and deep learning to process a search query, then predict which results will satisfy any given search.
+As any SEO expert following Google algorithm updates knows, search engines don't reveal exactly how their AI systems work, but do give clues.

-That means, whether you care about AI or not, the technology has a powerful effect on how your content ranks and how your brand gets found.
+That means, whether you care about AI or not, the technology has a powerful effect on how your content ranks and how your brand gets found, no matter which search engine you use.
 It also dictates how search engines read and categorize the content on your websites.

 The relationship here between voice search and AI can't be ignored.
 Voice search relies on AI technologies like natural language generation and processing to function.
 And voice is only becoming more prevalent.
 Notes marketing expert Mitch Joel: